Huxley Sweet Therapy Scrub Mask

 The product has an estimated shelf life of three years and probable expiry of 12 months after opening, (I could not find any usage duration on the packaging).

 Huxley do great packaging.
-This is certainly no exception, able to make a simple plastic squeeze tube look ultra sophisticated with an elegant cylindrical casing which additionally protects the tube from damage.
+This is certainly no exception, able to make a simple plastic squeeze tube look ultra sophisticated with an elegant cylindrical outer casing which additionally protects the tube from damage.
 I love the clear plastic used on the product itself too as it allows you to easily detect remaining volume and to squeeze in the right places to get the last of it out.
 When new, the foil over the opening enhances product freshness.

-It rinses off cleanly and easily with cold or warm water to reveal really fresh and bright skin, the dead cells definitely shifted and making way for new ones.
+It rinses off cleanly and easily with cold or warm water to reveal really fresh and bright skin, the dead cells definitely shifting, making way for new ones.
 Furthermore, a big hit of glycerin ensures the formula is not at all drying, the skin feeling plump and smooth and the tone brighter upon completion of the treatment.
 So, it definitely fulfils its claims.

 |Successfully sloughs dead skin cells||Only available online in Australia|